 fax: (212) 358-1256

-Adult Leaners will also participate in an on-line Child Development course through Xavier University and also have the option of participating in a Masters degree program through Gordon College.
+Adult Leaners will also participate in an on-line Child Development course and also have the option of participating in a Masters degree program through Gordon College.

 PHASE 1: Summer Phase

-The summer course phase will be held on the campus of Gordon College in Wenham, Massachusetts and involves four weeks* (M – F) of academic instruction scheduled from Monday, June 24th through Friday, July 19th, 2019.
+The summer course phase will be held on the campus of Gordon College in Wenham, Massachusetts and involves four weeks* (M – F) of academic instruction scheduled from Monday, June 29th through Friday, July 24th, 2020.
 Classes will be held between 8:30 a.m. and 5:30 p.m. each weekday.
-Classes will be held on July 4th.
 During this summer phase of the program, adult learners will be introduced to the following courses: Montessori Philosophy; the Everyday Living (Practical Life) Curriculum, including Cooking and Nutrition; the Sensorial Curriculum, Art, Observation, Parent Involvement and Music and Movement; and introductory hours in the Language Curriculum and Math Curriculum;.

 (*Adult Learners may elect to divide the four-week summer phase between two consecutive summers to be designed with the Course Director.)